olithissen/suncalc_postgres/README.md

 ## Where to go from here?

+In general the two main functions accept respectively return

+- times in form of as `::timestamp with timezone`
+- latitude and longitude in ±decimal degrees as `::double precision`
+- height in meters as `::double precision`
+- angles in radians as `::double precision`

 ### Get solar events for a specific day
 `get_sun_times` calculates timestamps of all solar events for a given timestamp (positioning into a specific day), latitude, longitude, and observer's height.